hotosm/ActivationCurriculum/community_care/caring_for_the_team.md

 ### Items to Read

-[Ushahidi Blog Post](http://courses.hotosm.org/mod/url/view.php?id=80) - To begin to understand the real risk to digital volunteers, read this guest article posted to Ushahidi by HOT's own Heather Leson.
+[Ushahidi Blog Post](http://courses.hotosm.org/mod/url/view.php?id=80) - To begin to understand the real risk to digital volunteers, read this guest article posted on the Ushahidi.

 ### Physical Health Risks